WDWS: Programming

 WDWS airs a mix of local news, talk, agricultural reports and sports shows along with nationally syndicated programs.
 A local weekday drive time program, The DWS Morning Show, is hosted by Dave Gentry and C.W.
 Greer.
 In late mornings, Brian Barnhart hosts the long-running call-in show, Penny for Your Thoughts.
 In late afternoons, Scott Beatty hosts Sports Talk, with a focus on the Illinois Fighting Illini teams.
 Weekday syndicated programs include The Clay Travis and Buck Sexton Show; Markley, Van Camp and Robbins; CBS Eye on The World with John Batchelor; Red Eye Radio and America in the Morning.

-On weekends, speciaty shows are heard on health, money, gardening, home repair, technology and sports.
+On weekends, specialty shows are heard on health, money, gardening, home repair, technology and sports.
 Syndicated programs include The Kim Komando Show, The Money Pit Home Improvement Radio Show, The Ramsey Show with Dave Ramsey, Face The Nation, Meet The Press, the CBS News Weekend Roundup and Fox Sports Radio.
 Most hours begin with an update from CBS News Radio.

 WDWS and sister station WHMS-FM are the flagship stations for Illinois Fighting Illini football and basketball.
 Chicago White Sox baseball games also air on WDWS.
 In addition, the station carries Fox Sports Radio programs on weekends.